 I grew up without grandparents, and I've devoted much of my life to a passion, bordering on obsession, to understand why.
 I do so by exploring my parents' lives, and by accumulating documents and photographs that help to explain or provide context.

-I've spoken widely about my parents, whose lives I chronicled in three cover stories in the Inquirer's Sunday magazine -- two Mother's Day stories in 1983 and 1995, and one about my father in April 1985.
+I've spoken widely about my parents, whose lives I chronicled in three cover stories in the Philadelphia Inquirer's Sunday magazine -- two Mother's Day stories in 1983 and 1995, and one about my father in April 1985.